-Only three other coaches in collegiate tennis history have more wins than VCU Head Coach Paul Kostin, so it’s clear he knows a few things about winning.
+Only two other coaches in collegiate tennis history have more wins than VCU Head Coach Paul Kostin, so it’s clear he knows a few things about winning.

 That’s also one of the many traits that separated Houston Barrick and led to Kostin hiring the former UVA tennis star as an assistant coach for both the VCU men’s and women’s tennis programs.